Towns & villages

 South Lakes Safari Zoo

-is a wonderful wildlife attraction for all the family.
+is a popular wildlife attraction for all the family.

 large site including big cats, giraffes, rhinos, monkeys and South American birds.
 In some areas of the zoo you can actually mingle with the less

 facilities including play area, food outlets, gift shop and toilets.
 Entrance fee applies.